Lord Jagannath Rath Yatra 2021 begins: Know more about Chariot Festival, History and Significance

 Jagannath Rath Yatra festival is dedicated to Lord Jagannath (Lord Krishna), his sister Goddess Subhadra and his elder brother Lord Balabhadra or Balaram.
 Jagannath Rath Yatra is widely celebrated and one of the biggest festivals of India where millions of devotees arrive and participate in the Rath Yatra processions and seek the blessings of Lord Jagannath.

 Why is Jagannath Rath Yatra celebrated every year?
 History

 Jagannath Rath Yatra is organised at Puri in Odisha.
-It is believed that Lord Jagannath every year wishes to visit his birthplace.
+It is believed that Lord Jagannath every year visits his birthplace.
 Various stories are associated with this festival some of them are as follows: